pranjal7/IDS/README.md

 ##Configuration and Linux Commands

-* The Pi was updated with all the latest updated
+* The Pi was updated using the following
 	Command: <pre><code> sudo apt-get update </code></pre>

 * The Pi's firmware was upgraded.